albertguiteras/albertguiteras/README.md

 <h3 align="center">Data Science and Machine Learning</h3>
 <br>

-Passionate and skilled Data Scientist with a knack for driving insightful conclusions from diverse datasets and leveraging Python programming for precise solutions.
-Familiar with Jupyter notebooks and committed to meticulous code documentation.
-Adept at collaborating with peers, advocating for code integrity, and unifying data from varied sources.
-Proven aptitude in solving complex Python challenges, and a strong foundation in mathematical reasoning.
-Fluent in English, seeking to contribute to pioneering tech ventures, and eager to grow professionally in a remote, global setting.
+Data Scientist with a solid foundation in data analysis, machine learning, and data visualization.
+Passionate about turning complex data into clear, actionable insights that support business decisions.
+Currently building hands-on experience with end-to-end machine learning workflow, including data collection, preprocessing, model training, evaluation, and deployment.
+Curious, results-oriented, and committed to continuous learning.
+Eager to apply data science skills to solve real-world challenges and contribute to data-driven solutions.

 <br>